cyschneck/centerline-width/README.md

 pip install centerline-width
 ```

-## Running Script
+## Running Scripts
 ### Convert KML files to Text File

-Convert two .kml files from Google Earth Pro and exports the coordinates into a text file
+Convert two .kml files from Google Earth Pro for the left and right bank and export the coordinates into a text file

 ```
 extractPointsToTextFile(left_kml=None,